Prescriptive Art for Meaning-Seekers

 From experience I see that candidates for prescriptive art are generally people who have not yet found hope or meaning from individual or group therapy, and who have opted out of expressive arts therapy and life in general.

-My particular medium as a prescriptive artist is digital photomontage.
+My particular medium as a memory art is digital photomontage.
 A client’s existing photos are fashioned into a preferred story that visualizes a happier outcome for a better tomorrow (or better yesterday in some cases).
 This story takes shape during our first meeting, whether in person, by phone or Skype.

 While I am a digital artist employing all manner of special effects using photo manipulation software, I would never be able to conceptualize a prescriptive photomontage (“Healing Dreamscape”) unless I was a good listener, asked pointed questions and read between the lines.
 Because the therapeutic goal is not merely to create artwork that restores one in the wake of loss or regrets, but to create an enduring story that compels usto see new things in our Dreamscape every day.

 If that doesn’t excite you, this will.
-Only a prescriptive artist:
+Only a memory artist with a prescriptive art orientation:

 - critically selects your photographs on the basis of quality, not quantity (seeking symbols and metaphors suitable for a story with layered meaning)